 OMC's Breast Care Center is accredited by the National Accreditation Program for Breast Centers.
 This means our patients get comprehensive care with state-of-the-art services and a multidisciplinary team approach to coordinate the best treatment options.
-The care team includes surgeons, medical oncologists, radiation oncologists, radiologists and multiple support staff members to provide timely diagnosis and treatment of patients and ongoing monitoring of patients' outcomes.
+The care team includes surgeons, medical oncologists, radiation oncologists, radiologists, nurse navigators and multiple support staff members to provide timely diagnosis and treatment of patients and ongoing monitoring of patients' outcomes.

 Yearly mammograms are recommended for women, starting at age 40.
-Olathe Health System offers digital mammography for its patients, which is a faster process overall.
-Image clarity is assessed immediately to reduce unnecessary and sometimes worrisome callbacks.
+Olathe Medical Center now offers 3D mammography, the most exciting advancement in breast cancer screening in 30 years.
+It enables doctors to look at breast tissue in dozens of 1 mm layers.
+This allows for more precise imaging to reduce unnecessary, and sometimes worrisome, callbacks.
 Soft, disposable breast pads add cushioning and increase comfort.
 Our understanding, experienced staff, including radiologists, is dedicated to mammography.